dmiau/Personalized-Compass/Compass[transparent]/README.txt

 * always, always round your answers
 * reduce the time of the title slide

 I want to know the following things:
 - How long does it take to complete a study (an estimation)?

+- triangulate examples are bad
+(should be disable the previous button in study?)

+- orient practices is a bit strange
+- orientation is blocked [9:41PM]